-All students who enter as freshmen are guaranteed university housing during semesters they are in class.
+All students who enter as freshmen are guaranteed four years of university housing.
 As an upperclass student, you can choose from one of our newer apartment complexes, many of which offer spectacular views of Boston.
 Wherever you live, you’ll feel a part of both the Northeastern and Boston communities.

 The majority of upperclass students are housed in apartment-style residences at 780 Columbus, Loftman Hall, Davenport Commons, and West Village G and H. There are economy, standard, and enhanced rooms to accommodate students of all financial circumstances.